Lleyton Hewitt: Personal life

-Hewitt is a keen supporter of Australian rules football, having played the game earlier in his career, and is currently the joint No. 1 ticket holder for the Adelaide Crows, alongside MP Kate Ellis.
+Hewitt is a keen supporter of Australian rules football, having played the game earlier in his career, and is currently the joint No. 1 ticket holder for the Adelaide Crows, alongside former Adelaide MP Kate Ellis.
 He had once had a close friendship with Crows star Andrew McLeod, but this broke down amid much public controversy in 2005.
 Hewitt had produced a DVD titled Lleyton Hewitt: The Other Side which precipitated the falling out between him and McLeod over filming of certain Aboriginal sites.

 Hewitt and Belgian tennis player Kim Clijsters started a relationship in January 2000, during the Australian Open.
 The two announced their engagement just before Christmas 2003, but separated in October 2004, cancelling a planned February 2005 wedding.

 On 30 January 2005, shortly after losing the 2005 Australian Open final to Marat Safin, Hewitt proposed to Australian actress Bec Cartwright after they had been dating for six weeks.
 They married on 21 July 2005 at the Sydney Opera House and they have three children together.

 In late 2008, to extend his tennis career and reduce the amount of tax he would otherwise have had to pay, Hewitt relocated his family for the European and North American season to their home in the Old Fort Bay estate, in Nassau, Bahamas.

 Hewitt has a nickname, "Rusty", which was given to him by Darren Cahill who at the time thought Hewitt resembled the character Rusty, from the National Lampoon film series.
 Hewitt has also been given the nickname 'Rocky' by fans, which originated from his shouts of "C'mon Balboa", in reference to the character Rocky Balboa from the Sylvester Stallone film Rocky.
 Hewitt has also been compared to the character.

-In April 2021, his twelve year old son, Cruz Hewitt, won the Australian junior tennis clay-court title in Canberra.
+In April 2021, his twelve-year-old son, Cruz, won the Australian junior tennis clay-court title in Canberra.
+In January 2024, his son made a major jr. debut in the boys' singles tournament of the 2024 Australian Open.

 In December 2021, Hewitt sold their family home in Toorak (Victoria), and purchased a new house in Burleigh Heads (Queensland) where he and his family now live.

 Controversies

 Hewitt has been involved in several public controversies.
-He was involved in a racism dispute while playing James Blake at the 2001 US Open.
-After being foot-faulted twice by a black linesman on crucial points in the third set, Hewitt was accused of dragging race into the situation by suggesting the similarity in skin colour of Blake and the official was playing a part in the decision to penalise him.
+He was involved in a racism dispute while playing the mixed-race American player James Blake at the 2001 US Open.
+After a black linesman called a foot-fault on two critical points in the third set, Hewitt implied that the similarity in skin colour between Blake and the official influenced the decision to penalise him.

-At the 2001 French Open Hewitt twice called the Chair Umpire and net judge "spastics" and was subsequently forced to apologise following a public backlash.
+At the 2001 French Open Hewitt twice called the chair umpire and net judge "spastics" and was subsequently forced to apologise following a public backlash.

-Hewitt's constant "c'mons" when he won a point or his opponents made an error have been remarked upon as poor sportsmanship by opponents and media commentators.
-Notably this behaviour particularly riled his 2005 Australian Open second-round opponent James Blake.
+Hewitt's frequent "c'mons" when he won a point or his opponents made an error have been remarked upon as poor sportsmanship by opponents and media commentators.
+This behaviour particularly riled his 2005 Australian Open second-round opponent James Blake.